GoboVR/KillerDoug/README.md

-## Killer Bee
+## Killer Doug

-Kills you when the bees catch up to you
+Gorilla Tag mod that makes Doug Kill you.
+(Crash your game)